Neelakurinji123/kindle-weather-display/README.md

 ## Features
 * weather information is based on [OpenWeatherMap API](https://openweathermap.org/)
 * current weather, 3 hour forecast and 3 day forecast
-* customize any locales, languages and units
+* any locales, languages and units